sleepy-jelly/practice-webservice/README.md

 # practice-webservice
-something about webservice with dbms
+something about webservice with used jsp, java, javascript, oracle, css, html